 Is it denial and betrayal to let it go?
 This kind of anger has historical proof and needs accountability.
 The thought of letting it go carries a lot of weight.

 Have we even been allowed to fully express our legitimate anger?
-I mean our full on, all out, deepest depths of anger?
+I mean our full-on, all-out, deepest depths of anger?
 Is it scary or liberating for you to even think about expressing it full on?

 If Legitimate Anger fuels us for the fight and is being used in a positive way, is there still a negative effect on our health?
 Does Legitimate Anger make us more susceptible to coming to anger quickly in small conflicts and common annoyances?
 Or does it allow us a place to put our anger so that we are more patient in the smaller conflicts?